Dirty overalls and steel toe capped boots, with a face like thunder.

 ‘I want out.
 They’ve taken money from my salary.
 I want it back!’
 This employee was angry.

-A common enough position from employees who have been enrolled into a pension and don’t understand the value of what has been done for them.
+A common enough position from employees who have been enrolled into a pension and do not understand the value of what has been done for them.
 He had been in the scheme for three months and when I passed him a statement with his fund value, the thunder disappeared.

 ‘£800, I’ve never had £800 before.’
 He was of course referring to having money of that magnitude saved up in his name.
 That was the killer line that stuck with me.
-Defined contribution pension values can quickly amount to figures most don’t see in their everyday finances.
+Defined contribution pension values can quickly amount to figures most do not see in their everyday finances.

 We explored the arithmetic to get to this point.
 It cost him around £60 per month, net of tax and National Insurance.
 But he had around £250 per month invested in his name.
 Was that a smile?